 Have you ever heard of Yehudit (Judith), the daughter of Yochanan the High Priest, who saved her city, Bethulia, from destruction at the hands of the Syrian-Greek general Holofernes?

-As the Jews in the town neared starvation due to the enemy siege, Yehudit told the elders that she had a plan to deliver the enemies into their hands, but they must not ask her about it.
+As the Jews in the town neared starvation due to the enemy siege, Yehudit told the elders that she had a plan to deliver the enemy into their hands, but they must not ask her about it.
 They must simply have faith in her.
 Knowing her reputation for wisdom and piety, they agreed.

 Accompanied by one maidservant, Yehudit managed to gain an audience with Holofernes and told him that, for the sake of those suffering from the siege, she wanted the city to fall.
 She proposed to report to him, daily, on the town’s supplies and let him know when was best to strike.